 5. Quality Systems explained elsewhere

 For information about the University's committee structures, including committee structure in relation to teaching and learning, please see http://www.nottingham.ac.uk/registrar/committees/index.htm.
-Information about the University's Teaching and Learning Review process is available here.
+Information about the University's Educational Enhancement and Assurance Review process is available here.

 6. External Reference Points

 The Quality Manual is consonant with the Quality Assurance Agency's Quality Code for Higher Education and the European Standards and Guidelines.
-Schools should be able to rely on the fact that by complying with the University's Quality Manual they will be adhering to the QAA Expectations and Indicators.
+Schools should be able to rely on the fact that by complying with the University's Quality Manual they will be adhering to the QAA Expectations and Core Practices.

 7. Version control